SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-microsoft-graph-apis.md

 > [!NOTE]
 > Tenant administrators can also manage the API permissions using PowerShell cmdlets, so there's no specifically a requirement to have the permissions included in the solution package.

-In this case, we will include the solution specific permissions in the package.
+In this case, we will include the solution-specific permissions in the package.

 1. Open `package-solution.json` under the **config** folder
 2. Update the solution section to include permission grant request as shown in the following code section by using `webApiPermissionRequests` element.
 In this case we will access user's emails, so we have requested permissions for the `Mail.Read` scope.